 - El-Hazard: The Magnificent World had everyone living under the Eye of God, an ancient super weapon in atmosphere level orbit that's creation was lost to legend and its operations steeped in mysticism and tradition, the damn thing had to be unlocked by three priestesses and operated by two princess.

 - It also has Ifurita, one of the cutest forgotten super weapons in this trope.
 Compact, devastating and wound up by key.

 - The Third: The Girl with the Blue Eye has Gravestone who/which was presumed destroyed long ago but turned out to be fully operational and both ready and willing to fulfill its purpose.

 - Dude Wheres My Car plays with this trope and divides it.
 The superweapon, the Continuum Transfunctioner, is actually the problem and needs to be turned off, yet the buttons are too small.
 It's solved with the previously-acquired bendy straw.

-- In The Phantom Menace, the evil Trade Federation had three main types of battle droids: the regulals that were completely useless; the supers that were nearly-useless, and the droideca, that could roll around fast, had powerfull, fast-firing guns that could actually hit stuff, and personal force fields.
-They could hold their own even against jedi without numerical superiority!
-Naturally, they were only used a couple times instead of all the time, and even then they dissappear every time they would become an inconvinience for the heroes.
+- In The Phantom Menace, the evil Trade Federation had three main types of battle droids: the regulals that were completely useless; the supers that were nearly-useless, and the droideca, that could roll around fast, had powerful, fast-firing guns that could actually hit stuff, and personal force fields.
+They could hold their own even against Jedi without numerical superiority!
+Naturally, they were only used a couple times instead of all the time, and even then they disappear every time they would become an inconvenience for the heroes.